 Ease of Care

-If you've used the Jade Harmony Professional, then you know that it does tend to attract lint and animal hair, which can be difficult to remove due to the textured and sticky surface.
+If you've used the Jade Harmony, then you know that it does tend to attract lint and animal hair, which can be challenging to remove due to the textured and sticky surface.
 The same holds true for this thinner option.

 There are some great things about the Jade Voyager, including its excellent traction and portability.
 But, it's not comfortable or stable enough to be used as a regular mat, and not very durable either.
 For infrequently travelers or those who prioritize traction above all other purchasing considerations, this mat is a still a great choice for your next voyage.